13-year-old boy arrested in murder of Barnard College student Tessa Majors

-MORNINGSIDE HEIGHTS, Manhattan (WABC) -- The NYPD has arrested a 13-year-old boy in connection with the stabbing death of Barnard freshman Tessa Majors.
+MORNINGSIDE HEIGHTS, Manhattan (WABC) -- Police divers search the pond in Morningside Park on Saturday three days after the brutal death of a young Barnard College freshman Tessa Majors.

-Police are still looking for up to two other young men.
-Sources say that the 13-year-old made statements linking himself to the murder.

-He is expected to be charged with murder, robbery, and weapons possession.

-The school insists a guard is always in that booth, but students are calling more security after Tessa's death.
+Growing memorials are in place on the edge of campus feet from where she collapsed after being stabbed multiple times.

+Police have arrested a 13-year-old who was found with a knife while it's not clear if that was the murder weapon.

-"There should be 24/7 security guards," said Columbia University student Marwa Khairy.
-"Personally when I go through the park I almost never see a security guard."
+"There should be 24/7 security guards," student Marwa Khairy said.
+"Personally, when I go through the park, I almost never see a security guard."

-"Talking to a lot of my friends the past couple of weeks how it's getting dark so early, you know," said another Columbia student, Maya Sampleton.
-"And so I think that's something the school needs to take responsibility for."

 ----------